zentilia - Fotolia

-The Symantec certificate authority has been facing increasing scrutiny since developers at Google and Mozilla uncovered numerous issues with Symantec CA policies and practices dating back to 2015.
+The Symantec certificate authority has been facing increasing scrutiny since developers at Google and Mozilla uncovered numerous issues with the vendor's CA policies and practices dating back to 2015.

 The subordinate certificate authority proposal is the option offered to Symantec by Google that allows Symantec certificates to continue to be trusted by browsers if Symantec turns over its certificate-issuance operations to one or more trusted third-party CAs.